-5. Summary of public comments (to be completed after Public Hearing)
+5. Summary of public comments

-public comments were received during the public revie w period or public hearing public service grant applicants spoke at the City Council meeting.
-Public service grant applicant s provided City

-Council with information regarding service needs of Jurupa Valley renters.
-Other input included: \\\\\\.
-A summary of comments is provided in section AP-12 and Attachment 1.
+Regarding the 3rd Substantial Amendment - there were public comments were received during the public review period or public hearing.
+There were no public comments were received during the public review period or public hearing.
+No public service and/or homeless prevention grant applicants spoke at the City Council meeting.
+Public service and homeless prevention grant applicants provided City Council with information regarding service needs of Jurupa Valley renters.
+There was no other input.
+A summary of comments is provided in section AP-12 and Attachment A.

-March 4, 2021 Amendment See Attachment A
+March 4, 2021 2ndAmendment See Attachment A